-

 Main steps of the analysis:

-1. Culture of the bacterial strain to be typed on nutrient medium.
+1. Culture of the typing bacterial strain on nutrient medium.

-2. Application of different specific bacteriophages on the bacterial surface.
+2. Application of different specific bacteriophages onto the bacterial surface.

-3. Observation of lysis plaques (clear areas formed by bacterial destruction by the phage).
+3. Observation of lysis patches (clear areas formed by bacterial destruction by the phage).

 5. Comparison with reference profiles to identify or differentiate the strain.